 General feeling of malaise

-Oxygen is automatically pumped into the train when it reaches the higher altitudes above Golmud, which raises the concentration in the air from 21% to around 25%.
+The Oxygen is automatically pumped into the train when it reaches the higher altitudes above Golmud, which raises the concentration in the air from 21% to around 25%.
 This increase in oxygen levels creates a condition equivalent to that of Lhasa during the higher altitude parts of the journey.

-For those suffering from the mild symptoms of altitude sickness while the train is en route to Lhasa, there are also oxygen tubes available from the train staff, which can be plugged into outlets positioned in the soft sleeper cabins and along the corridors of the train.
+For those suffering from the mild symptoms of high altitude sickness while the train is en route to Lhasa, there are also oxygen tubes available from the train staff, which can be plugged into outlets positioned in the soft sleeper cabins and along the corridors of the train.

-Ask for Help from the Train Staff
+Ask for help from the train staff

-The medical staff is well trained in treating altitude sickness, and can help to keep the more serious symptoms at bay while your body acclimatizes to the higher altitudes.
+The medical staff is well trained in treating high altitude sickness, and can help to keep the more serious symptoms at bay while your body acclimatizes to the higher altitudes.
 In any emergency, where the symptoms get worse, seek medical help from the nurses of doctor on board the train.
 The medical unit is normally situated next to the dining car.

-There is no foolproof way to avoid getting altitude sickness, as everyone has a different response to high altitudes.
+There is no foolproof way to avoid getting high altitude sickness, as everyone has a different response to high altitudes.
 However, the majority of visitors can avoid getting sick by ascending slowly once over 2,500 meters above sea level.

-A good way to help prevent altitude sickness when traveling to Tibet by train is to spend a few days at a lower altitude that is not above 2,400 meters.
+A good way to help prevent high altitude sickness when traveling to Tibet by train is to spend a few days at a lower altitude that is not above 2,400 meters.
 Xining, at 2,275 meters above sea level, is ideal for acclimatization, and as long as you are careful and able to recognize the symptoms if they attack on the train, you should be able to get through with no problems at all.